Zarcx127/GaussianSplatViewer/README.md

 4. 8 GB RAM (recommended)

 ***Note:***<br>
-Since GPU cap is not currently implemented it would utilise all GPU resources if unrestricted.
+Since there is no frame rate limiter, the GPU would utilise all available resources (unless externally restricted).
-This should not cause any problems.
-To prevent overheating, close the viewer when it is not in use.
+Close the viewer when not in use to reduce power consumption and heat.

 ### Troubleshooting (Running)